-- Anyone in title to the subject Property who also resides in the subject Property. - The legal spouse of the mortgagor who also resides in the subject Property.
+- Anyone in title to the subject Property or Qualified Dwelling Unit who also resides in the subject Property or Qualified Dwelling Unit. - The legal spouse of the mortgagor who also resides in the subject Property or Qualified Dwelling Unit.

-If the mortgagor is legally married and the spouse does not or is not expected to reside in the subject Property, the Household file must contain either the Non-Occupant Spouse Statement or another statement indicating the spouse does not or will not occupy the subject Property.
-The spouse may still be required to sign any Impact Fund Mortgage (see "Accommodation Parties," below, and Chapter 6 of this Procedural Manual).
+If the mortgagor is legally married and the spouse does not or is not expected to reside in the subject Property or Qualified Dwelling Unit, the Household file must contain either the Non-Occupant Spouse Statement or another statement indicating the spouse does not or will not occupy the subject Property or Qualified Dwelling Unit.
+The spouse may still be required to sign any Impact Fund (Balloon) Loan Mortgage (see "Accommodation Parties," below, and Chapter 6 of this Procedural Manual).

-Any person whose income must be included in the Annualized Gross Income calculation who receives no income must sign either the Zero Income Statement or another statement indicating he or she receives they receive no income.
+Any person whose income must be included in the Annualized Gross Income calculation who receives no income must sign either the Zero Income Statement or another statement indicating they receive no income.